Seedmanc/Tumblr-image-sorter/README.md

 * [Chrome port](https://github.com/Seedmanc/Tumblr-image-sorter/tree/master/Chrome%20tampermonkey) - prerelease ready
 * Firefox - planned?
 Use Chrome version so far.

-Note that since I'm using the Opera version myself it will be the only version thoroughly tested by everyday usage.
-Chrome will only be tested formally.
-Also, since non-native versions are pretty much scripts for Greasemonkey and its clones, perhaps Chrome version should be working for Firefox and other browsers too.
+Since non-native versions are pretty much scripts for Greasemonkey and its clones, perhaps Chrome version should be working for Firefox and other browsers too.

 ### Major TODOs
 * Make the Folder database into a separate file instead of it being inside the script.
 If impossible, perhaps have it stored in a flashDB with a decent GUI for editing.